dakom/awsm-renderer/docs/ROADMAP.md

 - get demo working again
   - fix "dev-release" mode (just base path?)

+- support KHR_texture_transform
+  - see base color comparison for example

+- load lights via KHR_lights_punctual
+  - point, spot, directional

 - Megatexture tool/load

+- Support different kinds of Materials
+  - should just be a simple gate on the material meta, this is the beauty of the compute shader driven approach
+  - unlit as example?

 - at this point can probably use for demos :)

-- load lights via KHR_lights_punctual
-  - point, spot, directional

 - Get started with light culling pass
   - research best practices